chinamike65/hugo-tuolesi/content/book6/book6en.md

 Prayer before Lobsang Zahua

-The Fifth Dalai Lama explained the phrase "Tsongkhapa in the snowy land": All the great siddhis in the Tibetan area add up to Master Tsongkhapa, and one by one, no one is as good as Tsongkhapa.
+The Fifth Dalai Lama explained the phrase "Tsongkhapa in the snowy land": All the great siddhis in Tibet add up to Master Tsongkhapa, and one by one, no one is as good as Tsongkhapa.

 For example, some masters are as high as Tsongkhapa in achievement, but not as good as Tsongkhapa in their aspirations and actions; some masters are not as good as Tsongkhapa in hearing and thinking.

 For example, Venerable Milarepa, his achievements are not inferior to that of Master Tsongkhapa, but he is not as good as Master Tsongkhapa in lecturing, and not as good as Master Tsongkhapa in terms of inheritance, because Master Tsongkhapa has the inheritance of all major sects.
 Venerable Milarepa has only the Kagyu lineage.

 Master Tsongkhapa was from Qinghai.
-After arriving in Tibet, he worshipped great siddhis of various schools as teachers.
-His teachers included Nyingma, Kadam, Kagyu, Sakya, and Jonang schools. , there are all sects, so the inheritance of his Dharma is very complete.
+After arriving in Tibet, he studied with great siddhis of various schools as his teachers.
+His teachers included Nyingma, Kadam, Kagyu, Sakya, and Jonang schools.
+There are all sects, so the inheritance of his Dharma is very complete.

-Master Tsongkhapa worshipped more than 40 teachers, all of whom were the top great siddhis of each school at that time.
-Therefore, Master Tsongkhapa received teachers from Nyingma, Kadam, Kagyu, Sakya, and Kyonang schools. inherited.
+Master Tsongkhapa studied with more than 40 teachers, all of whom were the top great siddhis of each school at that time.
+Therefore, Master Tsongkhapa received the transmissions of teachers from Nyingma, Kadam, Kagyu, Sakya, and Jonang school lineages.

-Then, Master Tsongkhapa merged the most quiet and complete methods of each school and founded the Gelug School, also known as the Yellow Sect.
+Then, Master Tsongkhapa merged the most quiet and complete methods of each school and founded the Gelug School, also known as the Yellow Hat Sect.

-Gelugpa's Matou Mingwang, Puba Vajra, and Shanjian Dharma Protector are the inheritance of Nyingma Patriarch Guru Rinpoche; Densely Vajra, Naruo Six Dharma, and Mahamudra are the inheritance of Kagyu Pai; Sanshidao, Guanyin Bodhisattva empowerment, etc. The inheritance of Kadampa; Victory Vajra, Thirteen Golden Dharmas, etc. are the inheritance of Sakya; Kalachakra and more than 300 Sui Xu initiations are the inheritance of Juenang; Therefore, the Gelug School is a great fusion of the methods and traditions of the major sects.
+Gelugpa's Matou Mingwang, Puba Vajra, and Shanjian Dharma Protector are the inheritance of Nyingma Patriarch Guru Rinpoche; Densely Vajra, Naruo Six Dharma, and Mahamudra are the inheritance of Kagyu Pai; Sanshidao, Guanyin Bodhisattva empowerment, etc. The inheritance of Kadampa; Victory Vajra, Thirteen Golden Dharmas, etc. are the inheritance of Sakya; Kalachakra and more than 300 Sui Xu initiations are the inheritance of Jonang; Therefore, the Gelug School is a great fusion of the methods and traditions of the major sects.

 Everyone should know: Master Tsongkhapa has sixteen incomparable qualities, and the last one is the incomparable creation of a sect.

-why do you say so?
-Before Master Tsongkhapa founded the Gelug Sect, there were many sects in Tibetan areas, large and small, including four major sects and more than ten minor sects.
+wWhy do we say so?
+Before Master Tsongkhapa founded the Gelug Sect, there were many sects in Tibet, large and small, including four major sects and more than ten minor sects.

-After Master Tsongkhapa established the Gelug Sect, there has never been any other sect.
+After Master Tsongkhapa established the Gelugps School, there has never been any other new sect.

 why is that?
 Because of the great integration of Buddhist traditions and dharma schools, there is no more splendid dharma than this sect.

-After Guru Rinpoche established the Nyingma Sect, Venerable Atisha also established the Kadam Sect, because the Nyingma Sect did not have the very special Sanshidao, Avalokitesvara, Sixteen Bright Points, etc., so he established it alone. this pie.
+After Guru Rinpoche established the Nyingma Sect, Venerable Atisha also established the Kadam Sect, because the Nyingma Sect did not have the very special Sanshidao, Avalokitesvara, Sixteen Bright Points, etc., so he established it alone. this school.

 After the Kadam School, the Kagyu School appeared, because Venerable Atisha did not have some of the Kagyu practices such as Mahamudra, but Master Marpa had these practices.
 In this way, large and small schools continued to appear.